mdelgadoblasco/eo_indicators/economic_indicators/E8_S1_NRB/README.md

 <p><center> <img src="images/E8_ts_sample.png" width="700"/> </p></center>

 ## Requirements:
-- Processing resources: This algorithm is customized to run within the EDC EOX infrastructure.
+- Processing resources: This algorithm is customized to run within the EDC EOX infrastructure using Jupyter-lab.
 - User credentials: requires an active account with any of the available subscription plans.